-Corporations: Certificate of Corporate Secretary providing that the Board of Directors authorized the execution of this permit specifically or authority to execute documents of this type generally.
-An example of the type of form required is attached as Exhibit
+Corporations: Certificate of Corporate Secretary providing that the Board of Directors authorized the execut on of this permit specifically or authority to execute documents of this type generally.
+An example of the type of form required is attached as Exhibit densan Page STATE THE

-E,
+E.